ARIZONA

 What Happened

-The U.S. Attorney’s Office for the District of Arizona sent a grand jury subpoena to the Arizona Senate on March 5, 2026, requesting virtually all records related to the 2020 election audit conducted at the Veterans Memorial Coliseum in Maricopa County.
-The FBI Phoenix Field Office’s Fraud Investigations unit issued the request as part of what the subpoena explicitly labeled a “criminal investigation.”
+The U.S. Attorney’s Office for the District of Arizona delivered a grand jury subpoena to Arizona Senate President Warren Petersen on March 5, requesting comprehensive records from the legislative chamber’s 2020 election review.
+The FBI’s Phoenix Field Office Fraud Investigations unit transmitted the request via email.
+The subpoena explicitly identifies the materials as necessary for a criminal investigation.

-Additionally, the DOJ requested any electronic media provided to Cyber Ninjas or its subcontractors, specifically including clones of the Maricopa County Election Department’s election equipment software and data.
-The subpoena also covered documentation regarding the forensic tools, software versions, and procedures used in the imaging, cloning, extraction, and analysis of county election systems.
+The request also covered electronic media provided to Cyber Ninjas or its subcontractors, including copies of Maricopa County Election Department software and data systems.
+Investigators requested documentation of forensic tools, software versions, procedures, and all materials related to imaging, copying, extracting, and analyzing county election systems.

-The request also included “official records depicting communications between the Arizona Senate and public officials from Maricopa County,” specifically including members of the Maricopa County Board of Supervisors, the Maricopa County Recorder’s Office, and the Maricopa County Elections Department.
+The subpoena demanded official records showing communications between the Arizona Senate and Maricopa County public officials, including members of the Board of Supervisors, the Recorder’s Office, and the Elections Department.

 Zoom Out